Google is notoriously secretive about updates made to their algorithm.

 But what is a “Core Web Vital”?
 According to Google, “Web Vitals is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.”

-These Core Web Vitals will be the backbone to the May update.
+These Core Web Vitals will be the backbone to the Page Experience update.
 If you can master these and how to optimize them, you may find yourself having a head start against your competition on the digital landscape.